OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Experiment and Results

-Despite its training-free design, OpenFrontier achieves competitive performance across all three benchmarks compared to state-of-the-art baselines.
+OpenFrontier achieves competitive performance across all three benchmarks compared to state-of-the-art baselines.
 Quantitative results are summarized in Table~\ref{table:objnav}.
 As the system only processes keyframes and operates on a sparse set of frontiers, it avoids high-frequency inference such as step-by-step mapping updates used by History-Augmented VLM, or direct action inference as in Uni-NaVid.
-Under a single, uniform configuration across all benchmarks, OpenFrontier outperforms most baselines on all three datasets.
+Under a single, uniform configuration across all scenes, OpenFrontier outperforms most baselines on all three datasets.
 Compared to the strongest competing methods, OpenFrontier is 1.5\% lower in SPL on HM3D validation and 0.5\% lower in SR on OVON than Uni-NaVid, and 0.3\% lower in SR than UniGoal.
 Notably, Uni-NaVid is a VLN model fine-tuned on these benchmarks and their action spaces, while UniGoal relies on dense mapping, scene graph construction, and the combined use of both a LLM and a VLM model.
 Despite these additional assumptions, UniGoal performs more than 20\% lower in SR than OpenFrontier on HM3D.
 Overall, OpenFrontier adopts a minimal design while maintaining stable and competitive performance across benchmarks.
-Additionally, we provide failure case analyses for all three scenes in Fig.~\ref{fig:failure}.
+Additionally, we provide a failure case decomposition in Fig.~\ref{fig:failure_sankey}, with more detailed analysis in the Appendix.

-To further validate qualitative behavior, we re-ran two representative baselines, InstructNav and VLFM, under the same evaluation setup on the entire HM3D validation set.
+To further inspect qualitative behavior beyond aggregate numbers, we re-ran two representative baselines, InstructNav and VLFM, under the same evaluation setup on the entire HM3D validation set.
 InstructNav uses both advanced VLM and LLM models, while VLFM adopts a frontier-based strategy combined with dense mapping and feature integration.
 As shown in Fig.~\ref{fig:comparison}, OpenFrontier demonstrates higher navigation efficiency in complex scenes with multiple branching corridors, consistent with the quantitative results.
 Fig.~\ref{fig:nav_qual_result} presents additional qualitative examples across all three evaluation datasets.
 In these scenarios, OpenFrontier demonstrates effective spatial and semantic reasoning, allowing the agent to bias exploration toward goal-relevant regions and reach the target efficiently.
 Additional qualitative results are provided in the Appendix.